MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-machines-in-workgroups-and-untrusted-domains.md

 2. In **Duplicate Template**, leave the default setting **Windows Server 2003 Enterprise**.

 3. In the **General** tab, change the template display name to something recognizable.
-For example **DPM Authentication**.
+For example, **DPM Authentication**.
 Ensure that the setting **Publish certificate in Active Directory** is enabled.

 4. In the **Request Handling** tab, ensure that **Allow private key to be exported** is enabled.